hrsetyono/edje-wc-library/README.md

 Visit our [WIKI](https://github.com/hrsetyono/edje-woo/wiki) for full documentation.

-## Features
+## Intuitive Variations UI

-**NEW VARIATION INTERFACE**

 Important information at a glance, editable without toggling each variation.

 ![Edje Woo - New Variation Interface](http://cdn.setyono.net/edjewoo/variation.jpg)

-**CLEAN CHECKOUT INTERFACE** (Coming Soon)
+## Clean Checkout Design

-Checkout page is always designed as an after-thought.
-But it's the most important step to seal the purchase.
-So we're bringing a very clear and concise UI, inspired by Shopify.
+Checkout page is very important to seal the deal.
+So we automatically transform yours into as seen below:

+**Note**: You need to upload Featured Image to Checkout page first.

 ![Edje Woo - New Checkout Page](http://cdn.setyono.net/edjewoo/checkout-revamped.jpg)